ahpohl/libsunspec/README.md

 [![Build Status](https://travis-ci.com/ahpohl/libsunspec.svg?branch=master)](https://travis-ci.com/ahpohl/libsunspec)
 # Overview

-Libsunspec provides methods to read data from SunSpec compatible inverters, meters and batteries.
-Currently only Fronius 2-string inverters such as Primo and Symo are implemeted, but the classes were designed in such a way that extension to other SunSpec compatible inverters such as SMA Sunny Boy is easy.
-The library supports both ModBus TCP and ModBus RTU connections.
-It implements the [INT+SF register map](.docs/sunspec/fronius/Inverter_Register_Map_Int&SF_v1.0_with_SYMOHYBRID_MODEL_124.xlsx), but could be easily adopted to the float map as well.
+Libsunspec adheres to the SunSpec INT+SF register map but could be easily adapted to the float registers.
+Modbus TCP and Modbus RTU register maps were downloaded from the [Fronius website](https://www.fronius.com/en/solar-energy/installers-partners/technical-data/all-products/system-monitoring/open-interfaces/modbus-tcp).
+The libsunspec library currently supports string inverters with up to two 2 strings, and support for Modbus compatible smartmeters and batteries could be added later if needed (don't have such devices for testing).
+The example folder contains basic demo programs how to use the library.
+The full API documentation of all classes, methods and namespaces is provided [here]((https://ahpohl.github.io/libsunspec/))

-The library is written in plain C++ and implements the basic functions to communicate with the inverter.
-It depends only on [libmodbus](https://libmodbus.org/) for low level methods and supports cross compilation on x86_64 for aarch64.
+The library is written in plain C++ and implements the basic functions to communicate with the inverter, meter or storage device.
+It depends only on [libmodbus](https://libmodbus.org/) for low level methods.

-# Documentation

-The library API documentation including some basic examples is located [here](https://ahpohl.github.io/libsunspec/).

 # Compilation

-With a suitable [toolchain](https://archlinuxarm.org/wiki/Distcc_Cross-Compiling) installed for the aarch64 architecture, cross compilation is done like this:
+With a suitable [toolchain](https://archlinuxarm.org/wiki/Distcc_Cross-Compiling), (cross)-compilation of the library is done like this:

 ```
-make CROSS_COMPILE=aarch install
+make CROSS_COMPILE=aarch64 examples
 ```

-# Related projects

-* [libfronius](https://github.com/mhei/libfronius) by Michael Heimpold, only supports the old Fronius protocol

 # Changelog